How To Choose Cat Litter

 Paper Cat Litter

-Made from recycled pape, paper cat litter is an ideal option for cats who dislike the feel of harder litters.
+Made from recycled paper, paper cat litter is an ideal option for cats who dislike the feel of harder litters.
 They are highly absorbent and dust-free.
-However, they are not great on odour control.

 Clay-Based Cat Litter